WillJacques/Rocket-Elevator-Foundation/README.md

 WEEK 10 : TESTING !

-All tests are in SPEC file
+All tests are in SPEC folder

 getContent method is in streamer.rb file and streamer.rb is in lib/elevator_media folder.